threatworx/twigs/README.rst

                         Specify patterns which indicate files to be excluded in the secrets scan.
 Separate multiple patterns with comma.
   --exclude_patterns_file EXCLUDE_PATTERNS_FILE
                         Specify file containing exclude patterns which indicate files to be excluded in the secrets scan.
 One pattern per line in file.
-  --mask_secret         Mask identified secret before storing for reference in ThreatWatch.
+  --mask_secret         Mask identified secret before storing for reference in ThreatWorx.
-  --no_code             Disable storing code for reference in ThreatWatch.
+  --no_code             Disable storing code for reference in ThreatWorx.
   --sast                Perform static code analysis on your source code --iac_checks          Perform security checks on IaC templates